Consensys/doc.gnark/docs/Tutorials/eddsa.md

 !!!note "EdDSA in a zk-SNARK is of particular interest for zk-Rollups"
     A zk-Rollup operator will batch process many signed transactions from its users, and updates their state accordingly.

-    He will create a zk-SNARK proof attesting all the transactions are valid, and to do so, he must assert that the signatures are correct, inside a zk-SNARK circuit.
+    zk-Rollup operator will create a zk-SNARK proof attesting all the transactions are valid, and must verify that the signatures are correct inside a zk-SNARK circuit.

 ## Write the circuit

 !!!info
     The EdDSA signature scheme does not use standard curves such as ed1559.
-As explained in the [Circuit section](../Concepts/circuits.md), in a zk-SNARK circuit, variables live in $\mathbb{F}_r$, which is different from the ed1559's field of definition.
+    In a zk-SNARK circuit, variables live in $\mathbb{F}_r$, which is different from the ed1559's field of definition.
+    This is further explained in the [Circuit section](../Concepts/circuits.md).

     To settle this issue, special twisted Edwards curves have been created which are defined on $\mathbb{F}_r$.
     They have been nicknamed [*JubJub*](https://z.cash/technology/jubjub/) (for *BLS12_381* companion curve) and [*Baby JubJub*](https://github.com/ethereum/EIPs/pull/2494) (for *BN254* companion curve).

-    In [`gnark-crypto`](https://github.com/consensys/gnark-crypto), they are defined under `gnark-crypto/ecc/bn254{bls12381,...}/twistededwards`.
+    In [`gnark-crypto`](https://github.com/consensys/gnark-crypto), they are defined under
+    `gnark-crypto/ecc/bn254{bls12381,...}/twistededwards`.

 Before diving into the implementation, let's think about what our EdDSA workflow will look like.